domaindrivendev/Swashbuckle.WebApi/README.md

                     });

                 // Swashbuckle makes a best attempt at generating Swagger compliant JSON schemas for the various types
                 // exposed in your API.
-However, there may be occassions when more control of the output is needed.
+However, there may be occasions when more control of the output is needed.
                 // This is supported through the MapType and SchemaFilter options.
 The former can be used when you
                 // want to map a Type to a specific Schema (typically a primitive) rather than an auto-generated schema c.MapType<ProductType>(() => new Schema { type = "integer", format = "int32" });